gsblinkhorn/CatBot/README.md

 # Cat-Bot
 'Cat-Bot' is a Python-powered (Python 3.6.4), Reddit-scraping application for automatically generating and emailing a cat-themed newsletter, 'The Feline Fanatic'.
 In order to run the program, download all files into a local directory.
 With some simple tweaks to the config.py file, the driver file will be ready to execute.
 If Python 3 is not installed, you will need to download and install that as well.
 [Download Python 3 here](https://www.python.org/downloads/).
 This program was designed on a Windows machine - Mac and Linux functionality not guaranteed.
+You will need a Reddit bot account to login with and a gmail address to send the message from.

 # config
 ### 'Trigger Image Download'